 - Documented the dissemination of their scholarship through an annotated bibliography which summarizes problem or question, methodology, and results.

 - A Table of Contents for the portfolio.
-NOTE: The TOC does not count toward the maximum of 20 pages.
+(Note: The TOC does not count toward the 15-page limit.)

 - A teaching philosophy narrative that outlines how their research questions and the related goals, theories, and methods of their scholarship activities support their teaching philosophy.
-(1-2 pages, 1” margins, minimum 12-point font)
+(1-2 pages).

 - Data/evidence of the impact of their teaching techniques/pedagogies on student learning and its potential impact on teaching and learning in the discipline.
 This should include an annotated bibliography which summarizes, for each study, the problem or question under investigation, methodology, and results.
 (3+ pages – this section should be the bulk of the portfolio).

 - A condensed curriculum vitae that includes relevant SOTL presentations, articles and/or publications.
-(2-3 pages, 1” margins, minimum 12-point font)
+(2-3 pages).

-- One or two letters of support from colleagues qualified to comment on the value and quality of the nominee’s scholarship of teaching and learning activities, and its impact in improving undergraduate/graduate education.
-These letters should describe how the nominee’s activities have contributed knowledge in the field and how it has enhanced the learning of students.
+- Optional: One additional letter of support from a colleague qualified to comment on the value and quality of the nominee’s scholarship of teaching and learning activities, and its impact in improving undergraduate/graduate education.
+This letter should describe how the nominee’s activities have contributed knowledge in the field and how it has enhanced the learning of students.
+(1-2 pages).

-Note: All documents must be combined into a SINGLE pdf file and submitted by email.
-Portfolios that exceed 20 pages or do not meet formatting requirements will not be accepted.
+Note: All documents must be combined into a SINGLE pdf file and uploaded through the Regents Portfolio Submission System.
+Portfolios that exceed 15 pages or do not meet formatting requirements will not be accepted.